dorna-robotics/blog/drawing/readme.md

 width = 200
 length= 150
 ```
 When the program is run.
 It will ask you to turn off the motors.
+Be sure to hold the robot when turning off the motors because it will fall.
 Then a command will ask you to direct your robot to the left bottom corner of your paper.
+Be sure to have the toolhead attachment perpendicular to the surface.
+Not doing so will have the tool attachment going deeper into the surface then desired.
+Set the pen so it is barely touching the surface.
 The command will then ask you to direct the robot to the top right of the paper.
 Lastly you will then direct the robot to a point along the line clockwise of the left bottom coordinate.
-A picture shown below.
-Be sure to have the toolhead attachment perpendicular to the surface.
+A command asking to turn on the motors will come up.
+After doing so will have the Dorna 2 robot start drawing.

 <p align="center">
 <img src="pictures/Setup.png" width="600" />
 </p>

 This part of the code allows you to change the parameters for a faster drawing or a more precise drawing.
 Recommendations are given but the numbers can be changed.
+The numbers will change the upper limits of the motion parameters.
 ```python
 #the drawing will become slower and more precise by decreasing the numbers below
 #the drawing will be drawn faster but less precise by increasing the numbers below